yuriralopes/data-lakehouse/README.md

 ## Stages
 ### Source System
 The data is generated in real-time in a SQL Server database.
 The tables have a column with a timestamp that contains the date and time of insertion or update.

+An user called "datalakehouse" was created in SQL server.
+You can find the script in lib/createlogin.sql

+### Azure
+## Resouce Group
+For this project, a resource group "datalakehouse_project" was created on Azure Portal.

+#### Key Vault
+Azure Key Vault is a cloud service for securely storing and accessing secrets.
+It was named as KVdatalakehouseyu.
+For the DB connection, two secrets were created: one for psw and other for username.